rapidsai/rapidsmpf/docs/source/quickstart.md

 ## Dask-cuDF Example

 ``rapidsmp`` can be used with Dask-cuDF to shuffle a Dask DataFrame.
+This toy example just loads the shuffled data into GPU memory.
+In practice, would write the output to

 ```python
 import dask.distributed